 And even when the enslaved populations were freed, most were left without possessions, land or resources to begin new lives with.
 “The post-emancipation period known as Reconstruction (1865-1877) marked an era of great hope, uncertainty, and struggle for the nation as a whole,” the Museum writes.
 “Formerly enslaved people immediately sought to reunify families, establish schools, run for political office, push radical legislation and even sue slaveholders for compensation.
 Given the 200+ years of enslavement, such changes were nothing short of amazing.”

 How should I commemorate and celebrate?

-You can also use it as a day to continue education and to celebrate Black culture and accomplishments; here is our list of 10 events to honor & celebrate Juneteenth in NYC this year.
+You can use it as a day to continue education and to celebrate Black culture and accomplishments, or you can get outside and participate in all the great events going on around the city.

 It is also a day to continue to uplift and celebrate the Black community by supporting Black-owned businesses.
 Here is our list of 85 Black-owned restaurants in NYC, divided by borough, as well as 25 Black-owned businesses in NYCto shop at.

 Is Juneteenth a national holiday?

 And, as of April 11 2022, NYC named Juneteenth an official paid holiday for city employees.